iphys/blog/README.md

 Jekyll generates static content for the website.

-This repor has the contents of my [webpage](https://iphys.github.io/blog/).
+This repo has the contents of my [webpage](https://iphys.github.io/blog/).